parag-pansare/SeleniumJavaFreamework1/README.md

 # SeleniumJavaFreamework1

-This repo is for selenium practice.
+This repo is for selenium practice!!

+Verify edits in Github.